hallpaz/3dsystems21/docs/assignment3.md

 [Assignment 3 Notebook](https://colab.research.google.com/github/hallpaz/3dsystems21/blob/main/assignments/Assignment3.ipynb)
 <a href="https://colab.research.google.com/github/hallpaz/3dsystems21/blob/main/assignments/Assignment3.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-1. You'll need to download a small subset of the ShapeNet dataset to complete this task. [download it here]()
+1. You'll need to download a small subset of the ShapeNet dataset to complete this task.
+[Download it here]([https://lvelho.impa.br/i3d21/data/SNCore.v2.tgz](https://lvelho.impa.br/i3d21/data/SNCore.v2.tgz))
 2. Follow the instructions in the notebook for completing the assignment.
 3. If you want, you can build auxiliary .py scripts and call them from your notebook, for organizational purposes.